QueryInbox

 Find pages that are close to stronger rankings

-QueryInbox helps you spot pages that already have search traction but may need a focused update to move further.
+QueryInbox helps you spot pages that already have traction and may only need one focused pass to move into better visibility.

-Start with the pages that already have search signals.
+Start with the pages already showing search behavior.

 What this problem looks like